-Linda Lord-Jenkins, an experienced ombudsman investigator, was appointed ombudsman in June 2002 and reappointed in 2007.
+Linda Lord-Jenkins, an experienced ombudsman investigator, was appointed ombudsman in June 2002 and reappointed in 2007 and again in 2012.
+Her term ends in 2017.

 The agencys senior investigator, Lord-Jenkins had served as an assistant ombudsman since 1989, longer than any other investigator in the agencys history.
 In that time she conducted 75 formal investigations and 2,700 informal reviews.
 She had earlier worked as a reporter and editor for newspapers in Alaska and Florida.